okarras/EmpiRE-Analysis/README.md

 (2) We gain insights into the state and evolution of empirical research in RE.

 The data analysis is based on competency questions regarding empirical research in SE, including RE, derived from the vision of [Sjøberg et al. (2007)](https://doi.org/10.1109/FOSE.2007.30).
 [Sjøberg et al. (2007)](https://doi.org/10.1109/FOSE.2007.30) describe their vision of the role of empirical methods in SE, including RE, for the period of 2020 – 2025 by comparing the **"current" state of practice (2007)** with their **target state (2020 - 2025)**.
 We analyzed these descriptions and derived a total of [77 competency questions](Supplementary%20materials/Detailed%20list%20of%20all%2077%20competency%20questions.xlsx).
 The number of competency questions answered reflects the **coverage of the curated topic in KG-EmpiRE** (1), and the answers to competency questions provide **insights into the state and evolution of empirical research in RE** (2).
-For each competency question that can be answered with KG-EmpiRE, we specified a [SPARQL](https://www.w3.org/TR/sparql11-query/) query to retrieve and analyze the data of KG-EmpiRE from the ORKG.
-We provide all details of the analysis with its [data](SPARQL-Data/), [visualizations](Figures/), and explanations in the [Jupyter Notebook](empire-analysis.ipynb) hosted on [binder](https://mybinder.org/v2/gh/okarras/EmpiRE-Analysis/HEAD?labpath=%2Fempire-analysis.ipynb) for interactive reproduction and (re-)use, always using the most recent data from KG-EmpiRE.
+For each competency question that can be answered with KG-EmpiRE, we specified [SPARQL](https://www.w3.org/TR/sparql11-query/) queries to retrieve and analyze the data of KG-EmpiRE from the ORKG.
+We provide all details of the analysis with its SPARQL queries, [data](SPARQL-Data/), [visualizations](Figures/), and explanations in the [Jupyter Notebook](empire-analysis.ipynb) hosted on [binder](https://mybinder.org/v2/gh/okarras/EmpiRE-Analysis/HEAD?labpath=%2Fempire-analysis.ipynb) for interactive reproduction and (re-)use, always using the most recent data from KG-EmpiRE.

 ## Results
 **Coverage:**